 - IP End: IP address that ends the range.

-- Save pinged IP: if checked, asset pages will be generated for all IP addresses that respond to a ping request, even if no data can be pulled from any of the following protocols: Bonjour, DNS-SD, FTP, HTTP, HTTPS, JetDirect, mDNS, SIP, SMTP, SNMP (SNMPv1, SNMPv2 or SNMPv3), SSDP, SSH, Telnet, UPnP or WMI.
+- Save pinged IP: if checked, asset pages will be generated for all IP addresses that respond to a ping request, even if no data can be pulled from any of the following protocols: Bonjour, DNS-SD, FTP, HTTP, HTTPS, JetDirect, mDNS, SIP, SMTP, SNMP (SNMPv1, SNMPv2 or SNMPv3), SSDP, Secure Shell (SSH) is a cryptographic network protocol that Lansweeper uses to scan Linux and..., Telnet, UPnP or WMI.

 - Ignore Windows: if checked, Windows computers within the IP range will not be scanned.
 Checking Ignore Windows is useful if you are already using other scanning targets to scan Windows computers.
 You can then opt to use the IP Range target just for scanning Linux, Unix and Mac computers, VMware servers and other network devices.